Saïd Aouita: Personal life

 After his athletics career ended, Aouita worked with mixed success as a consultant for numerous sport institutions, as Technical National Manager in Morocco, and National Distance Coach in Australia thanks not only to his fruitful field experience, but also to his academic competences.
-Now, Aouita is working as Senior Analyst for Al Jazeera Sports channel.
+Now, Aouita is working as a Senior Analyst for Al Jazeera Sports channel.
 Aouita also has a sports clothing company which was established in 2009.

 Aouita is featured on an Azerbaijani postage stamp.